 State actions to limit coverage

 Section 1303 of the ACA clarifies that health insurance plans are not required to cover abortion.
-It also allows states to pass laws prohibiting abortion coverage on plans in their exchanges, and 26 states have done so as of 2018.
+It also allows states to pass laws prohibiting abortion coverage on plans in their exchanges, and 26 states had done so as of 2019.
 Most of those states limit their ban to coverage for non-Hyde abortions, and do allow exchange plans to cover abortion if the mother’s life is in danger, or if the pregnancy is the result of rape or incest.

 But some states do not allow an exception for cases where the pregnancy is the result of rape or incest, and two states – Louisiana and Tennessee – do not allow any abortion to be covered on plans sold in the exchange, even if the woman’s life is in danger or the pregnancy resulted from rape or incest.

 As long as a state has not banned elective abortion coverage in its exchange, carriers are permitted to provide elective abortion coverage.
 But in order to do so, the ACA requires carriers to collect a separate premium amount (at least $1 per month, not eligible to be covered by premium tax credits/subsidies) for each enrollee to cover abortion services, and hold it in a segregated account.
-And as noted above, the Trump administration’s new rule, which takes effect in mid-2020, ensures this is an onerous process, for both the insurer and the member, with the newly proposed rule requiring two separate invoices and payments each month.
+And as noted above, the Trump administration’s new rule, which takes effect in mid-2020, ensures this is an onerous process for both the insurer and the member, with two separate invoices and payments required each month.

 Access to plans that cover elective abortions